CBD AND INFLAMMATION, HOW DOES IT WORK?

 CBD has been shown to reduce inflammation by inhibiting an eicosanoid enzyme called COX2.
 NSAID medications, such as Aspirin, also target COX2 in their method of action.
 CBD also appears to affect a class of molecules important to the inflammation process called cytokines.
 CBD has been shown to reduce the effects of pro-inflammatory cytokines, thereby reducing inflammation,

-CBD can also influence a wide variety of molecules by stimulating the PPARγ receptor, which is linked to our DNA and gene expression.
+CBD can also influence a wide variety of molecules by stimulating the PPARγ receptor linked to our DNA and gene expression.
 CBD’s therapeutic potential for Alzheimer’s disease, multiple sclerosis (MS) and ulcerative colitis have been linked to the PPARγ receptor.
-Research shows that stimulation of PPARy is responsible for the reduction of inflammatory molecules while increasing production of antioxidants which is of immense benefit in inflammatory associated diseases.
+Research shows that stimulation of PPARy is responsible for the reduction of inflammatory molecules while increasing the production of antioxidants which is of immense benefit in inflammatory associated diseases.

 It’s important to add that many research projects are currently underway to establish how cannabinoids work within our endocannabinoid system (ECS).
 Our ECS is a regulatory system that is linked to certain areas of our brain, our central nervous system, and vital organs.
 The interaction between the two is currently the key factor in ratifying CBD’s anti-inflammatory properties.